meyt/mashinman/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

-# build for production and launch server
+# build for production as SPA to serve on gh-pages `/mashinman`
 $ npm run build

 # build for production and serve from filesystem